bennetrr/tgym-escape-room/README.md

 You can access the app on `http://localhost:3457` and the PocketBase dashboard on `http://localhost:3456`.
 The PocketBase URL is hardcoded in the app, so the app only works on localhost unless you change the code.

+You also need to create a account in PocketBase and import the schema definition (found in `pb_schema.json`).

 Stop the server:

 ```bash